draguntsow/instagldr/README.md

 # instagldr
-Developing some useful tools for providing extra functionality to instagram desktop version and maybe other social networks.
+Developing some useful tools for instagram users and maybe some other social networks.